The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Physical Preparation

-The trek to Ijen crater is physically demanding:
+The trek to the Ijen crater is physically demanding:

 - Total hiking time: 2-3 hours round trip